pwb999/Cumbria_KML_additional_datasets/README.md

 # cumbria
-This folder will contain various files either from OSM or OS Opendata.
+This folder will contain various files either from OSM.
 Please comply with their respective licences restrictions and acknowledge their copyright.

 The files are in either KML or KMZ format.
 KML files are native to Google Earth and other applications.
 The KMZ format is simply a compressed or zipped version of the KML file and is used to save storage space.